The Difference Between

-Manual Lymphatic Drainage (MLD) is considered the “gold standard” for the treatment of lymphatic conditions such as lymphedema.
+Manual Lymphatic Drainage (MLD) has long been considered the “gold standard” for the treatment of lymphatic conditions such as lymphedema.
 In MLD the therapist uses hand techniques with very specific pressure and direction.
 This technique moves lymphatic fluid out of swollen areas to return it to general circulation.

 How Electro-Lymphatic Therapy

 In Electro-Lymphatic Therapy (ELT) the same process occurs in that fluid is moved from swollen areas back to the circulatory system.
 However, instead of using hands for this therapy, special glass wands containing three noble gasses are used.